rcc-uchicago/R-large-scale/handout.md

 **Instructions**: Create two sessions on midway2: one for loading up an R environment, and a second for developing code (e.g., using emacs).

-Create an interactive session for 2 hours on midway2.
-It is useful to create a screen session in case you lose your connection at any point. *Also, motivate use of sinteractive by running htop on login node.*
+In one of these sessions, create a SLURM interactive session for 2 hours on midway2.
+It is useful to create a screen session in case you lose your connection at any point.
+(Motivate use of sinteractive by running htop on login node.)

 ```bash
 screen -S workshop